Rob Sale: Georgia

 Sale was named the offensive line coach at Georgia in 2015.
 Sale was fired after the season following the termination of Mark Richt.
 In 2016, Sale joined as the offensive line coach at Louisiana–Monroe.

 Arizona State

-Sale joined the coaching staff at Arizona State in 2017 as their offensive line coach and running game coordinator, working under Sun Devils offensive coordinator Billy Napier, who he met when they were offensive analysts at Alabama.
+Sale joined the coaching staff at Arizona State in 2017 as their offensive line coach and running game coordinator, working under Sun Devils offensive coordinator Billy Napier, whom he met when they were offensive analysts at Alabama.

 Louisiana

 When Napier was named the head coach at Louisiana in 2017, Sale followed him to Lafayette to be the Ragin' Cajuns offensive coordinator and offensive line coach.

 New York Giants

 On March 10, 2021, Sale was hired by the New York Giants as their offensive line coach under head coach Joe Judge.
 However, the Giants had an abysmal season, going 4-13 with the worst blocking unit in the NFL.

 Florida

 On January 11, 2022, Sale was hired by Florida as their offensive coordinator and offensive line coach under head coach Billy Napier.